Richardinho/backbone-with-dependency-injection/README.md

     npm install --save Diogenes
 ```

+#### note on terminology
+In the context of dependency injection, an object taking the role of a dependency being injected into another object is known as a 'service'.
+The object receiving the service is known as the 'client'.
+Within the DI system objects take the role of both service and client according to whether they are being injected or being injected into.

 ### Tutorial

-Import constructor function and use to create an instance of the injector.
+Begin by importing the constructor function and using that to create an instance of the injector.
 ```
     let Diogenes = require('Diogenes');
     let injector = new Diogenes();